smera-renjithlal/DBMS-LAB-S4/README.md

 # NITCbase
-NITCbase is a rudimentary RDBMS implementation project done by S4 students as a part of the DBMS LAB course.
-It structured around an eight-layer architecture.
-It provides basic functionality for handling standard relational queries and includes indexing through B+ trees.
+NITCbase is a rudimentary RDBMS implementation project done by S4 students as a part of the DBMS LAB course. <br>
+It is structured around an eight-layer architecture that provides basic functionality for handling standard relational queries and includes indexing through B+ trees.
 By the end of the project, the system supports elementary SQL operations such as CREATE, DROP, ALTER, INSERT, SELECT, PROJECT, and EQUI-JOIN.
 (Note that NITCbase does not support concurrency.)

 # Resources
 https://nitcbase.github.io/